 Moominvalley Park - Sitting on the Shores of a Nature-Rich Lake

 Moominvalley Park is located in the nature-rich region of Hanno in southwestern Saitama Prefecture, roughly 50 km from the center of Tokyo.
-It’s easily accessible from Ikebukuro Station via the Seibu Ikebukuro Line to Hanno Station, after which you can take a 12-minute bus ride from the station’s north exit.
+It’s easily accessible from Seibu Railway’s Ikebukuro Station via the Ikebukuro Line to Hannō Station, after which you can take a 13-minute bus ride from the station’s North Exit.

 Checking Out the Poukama Welcome Cove!

 Passing through the whimsical entrance of four giant Moomin books, we were instantly transported to the wonderful world of Moomin!
-Past the books is the Poukama Welcome Cove, which also has a ticket office to purchase the tickets required for the park.
+At the park’s entrance, you’ll need to show your Moominvalley Park Ticket & Travel Pass (Digital) one-day pass to the staff.
+Same-day tickets can also be purchased at the ticket booth.

 At the Entrance Shop is a hoard of Moomin merchandise perfect for souvenirs.